Dutch National Ballet presents

 Subtle character portrayals

-Part of the enduring success of Van Dantzig's Romeo and Juliet owes to its sumptuous staging.
+Part of the enduring success of Van Dantzig's Romeo and Julia owes to its sumptuous staging.
 Toer van Schayk's set design is a Renaissance painting come to life in vivid scarlet and pastels.

 Rudi van Dantzig (1933-2012)

 If there is one word that best describes Rudi van Dantzig, it is ‘inspired’.
 For the twenty years that he was artistic director of Dutch National Ballet, Van Dantzig forged the company into a cohesive whole.
 His choreographies testify to a strong social commitment and ongoing quest to ‘attain the unattainable’.
 Among his most famous works are Vier letzte Lieder, Monument voor een gestorven jongen, Onder mijne voeten, Romeo and Julia and Swan Lake.
 Van Dantzig also made his name as a writer.
 His debut novel For a lost soldier, crowned with two awards (Geertjan Lubberhuizenprijs and Gouden Ezelsoor), was followed by The Trail of a Comet (a memoire about Rudolf Nureyev), a biography of Willem Arondeus and Memories of Sonia Gaskell, published posthumously.

 Few people have left such a mark on the Dutch National Ballet and the Dutch dance world as writer and choreographer Rudi van Dantzig (Amsterdam, 1933-2012).
 For twenty years Van Dantzig was the artistic leader of Dutch National Ballet and he made choreographies that demonstrated an enormous social involvement.